 Alabama, Maryland, North Carolina, Virginia, and the District of Columbia follow the contributory negligence rule.
 This means if you’re even partially responsible for your injury, you’ll receive no compensation for your claim.

 The insurance company determined you were 50 percent responsible for the dog bite due to your continued taunts, and therefore only offered you $10,000 to settle your claim.

-Hiring an Attorney
+When to Hire an Attorney

-If your injuries are hard injuries such as broken bones, second- or third-degree burns, scarring, head trauma, or any permanent injury, you need the services of an experienced personal injury attorney.
+If your injuries are hard injuries such as broken bones, severe burns, scarring, head trauma, or any permanent injury, you need the services of an experienced personal injury attorney.